efredin/netheria/README.md

 * Code coverage is almost non-existent.
 I've created a one test suite as an example, but figured time was better spend completing the demo.

 ## Known issues
 * Invalid autocomplete option where the default is not valid, but I didn't want to prepend a blank value.
+This generates a few console warnings, and an error about uncontrolled form state.
 * Side nav is not anchored when screen scrolls.